dfinity/candid/spec/Candid.md

 #### Tuple types

 Whole argument and result sequences are coerced with the same rules as tuple-like records.
-In particular, extra arguments are ignored, and optional parameters read as as `null` if the argument is missing or fails to coerce:
+In particular, extra arguments are ignored, and optional/null parameters read as `null` if the argument is missing or fails to coerce:

 ```
 record { <v>;* } : record { <t>;* } ~> record { <v'>;* } : record { <t'>;* }